ItzSmudge/ItzSmudge/README.md

 🌱 I’m currently learning web development with Javascript and Python.

-💬 Ask me about operating systems and eithcal hacking.
+💬 Ask me about operating systems and ethical hacking.

 😄 Pronouns: He/Him